-&lt;sup>1 The latest approved list may be obtained from the Division of Water Resources, or from the following website location: https://deq.nc.gov/about/divisions/water-resources/planning/modeling-assessment/water-quality-data-assessment/integrated-report-files.
+1 The latest approved list may be obtained from the Division of Water Resources, or from the following website location: https://deq.nc.gov/about/divisions/water-resources/planning/modeling-assessment/water-quality-data-assessment/integrated-report-files.

-C. SCHEDULE OF COMPLIANCE

-- The Contractor shall comply with Final Limitations and Controls specified for stormwater discharges once disturbance has begun on the site and until completion of construction or development and the establishment of a permanent ground cover. - During construction and until the completion of a construction or development and the establishment of a permanent ground cover, the Contractor shall provide the operation and maintenance necessary to operate the stormwater controls at optimum efficiency.
+- 4) All records of monitoring shall be turned over to OWASA along with the "red lined" record water and/or sewer drawings. - C. SCHEDULE OF COMPLIANCE - 1) The Contractor shall comply with Final Limitations and Controls specified for stormwater discharges once disturbance has begun on the site and until completion of construction or development and the establishment of a permanent ground cover. - 2) During construction and until the completion of a construction or development and the establishment of a permanent ground cover, the Contractor shall provide the operation and maintenance necessary to operate the stormwater controls at optimum efficiency.